 Building Something Extraordinary Requires Tremendous Detail

-The thousands of glassy fibers that attach the sponge to the ocean floor are as thin as human hair and are laid down one at a time.
-This is a suitable reminder for each of us toiling in the office or on the production floor.
-Perseverance is known as the chief ingredient for extraordinary deliverables.
-If a sea sponge doesn’t inspire you on this note, remember Thomas Edison and his 1,000 unsuccessful attempts at inventing a light bulb before that historical eureka moment.
+The thousands of glassy fibers that attach the sponge to the ocean floor are as thin as human hair with each laid down one at a time.
+This acts as a suitable reminder for each of us toiling in the office or on the production floor.
+It serves to remember that perseverance is considered the chief ingredient for delivering the seemingly impossible.
+If a sea sponge doesn’t inspire you on this note, consider Thomas Edison (giving credit to the many who worked with him) and the 1,000 unsuccessful attempts at inventing a light bulb before that historical eureka moment was achieved.

 Meaningful work is not the output of a one-day event.
 In other words, the Venus Flower Basket is not called the Ugly Glass Glob.
-Building an elegant and complex structure (from glass fibers) requires a daily commitment to meticulous (and painstaking) effort.
+Building an elegant and complex structure (from glass fibers) requires a daily commitment to meticulous and painstaking effort.
 The same is true in the workplace.
 Don’t settle for Ugly-Glass-Glob status.
-Rather, persevere under pressure to meticulously, and thoughtfully, produce consistent (and fabulous) results.
+Rather, persevere under pressure to meticulously, and thoughtfully, produce consistent (and therefore ultimately fabulous) results.

 Forging Strong Workplace Relationships with Cross-Functional Departments Can Yield a Symbiotic Relationship